Tuenti: Company history

-On the 11th of July 2012, tuenti announced a big renovation of its social network platform.
-It featured a new focus on mobile devices, availability in 12 new languages, and was called Tuenti Social Messenger, though, its attempt to become a global social network by officially supporting registers out of Spain was a failure.
-After a massive loss of active users, a big change on the company's drift occurred and its virtual mobile operator became the main focus.

-On the 6th of November 2013, Telefónica owned 100% of the company after an agreement with the remaining shareholders.
+On 6 November 2013, Telefónica owned 100% of the company after an agreement with the remaining shareholders.

 Tuenti launched its mobile operator brand in Mexico, Peru and Argentina in 2014.
-After this move, the brand was present in four countries, offering competitive data bundles and started developing a cloud-based strategy.
-Tuenti has completely transformed its business from a social network to a mobile telecommunications provider.

 During 2014, the company reported that their mobile operator represented 98% of the income.
 The company attained a global turnover of 21 million euro, 25% more than the previous year.
 Although it was still not positive, this year's financial report was the best since the launching of their mobile business and the acquisition by Telefónica.

-In 2015, Sebastian Muriel is appointed as the new CEO of the company.
-He was already part of the mobile operator team for a long time before.
+In 2015, Sebastian Muriel was appointed as the new CEO of the company.
 During this year and 2016, Tuenti went through a rebranding and the company reaffirmed its commitment with the mobile market by completely renewing their website, which got rid of all the remaining social elements and functions.
-This year, Telefónica also started to make important changes in the management team: Sebastian Muriel, along with the social network team became part of Telefónica's I+D team, a division of the company in charge for innovation and new products, while Pablo Ledesma became the new director.
+Telefónica also started to make important changes in the management team: Sebastian Muriel, along with the social network team became part of Telefónica's I+D team, a division of the company in charge for innovation and new products, while Pablo Ledesma became the new director.